spy729/travel_planner/README.md

-🧳 AI Trip Planner
+**🧳 AI Trip Planner**

 An AI-powered travel planning app that generates personalized itineraries based on your preferences such as destination, trip duration, budget, and travel companions.

-✨ What It Does
+**✨ What It Does**

-Google OAuth Login — Users can sign in with Google before generating trips.
+1- Google OAuth Login — Users can sign in with Google before generating trips.

-Trip Preferences Form — Select your destination, number of days, budget, and travel companions.
+2- Trip Preferences Form — Select your destination, number of days, budget, and travel companions.

-AI-Powered Itinerary Generation — Uses Gemini API to generate a custom trip plan.
+3- AI-Powered Itinerary Generation — Uses Gemini API to generate a custom trip plan.

-Conditional Auth Check — If a non-logged-in user tries to generate a trip, a Google sign-in dialog will appear.
+4- Conditional Auth Check — If a non-logged-in user tries to generate a trip, a Google sign-in dialog will appear.

-Google Places Autocomplete — Helps users pick their travel destination easily.
+5- Google Places Autocomplete — Helps users pick their travel destination easily.

-🛠 Tech Stack
+**🛠 Tech Stack**
 Frontend:

 React 18
 Tailwind CSS

-@react-oauth/google (Google OAuth Login)
+@react-oauth/google (Google OAuth Login) react-google-places-autocomplete react-toastify

-react-google-places-autocomplete

-react-toastify

 Backend / API:

 Google Places API (for location autocomplete)
 Gemini API (for itinerary generation)

-🚀 Getting Started
+**🚀 Getting Started**

 1️⃣ Clone the repo
 bash
 Copy